GuyFinger/takehome-fullstack-fe/README.md

   - Implemented with Python and FastAPI.
   - Receives a TCP data stream (100 samples/sec, 10 channels/sample) via a mock data generator.
   - Uses an async generator (`get_data_stream`) to buffer and average data over a configurable window (`time_avg`), emitting JSON objects per batch (more on that in the frontend section).
   - Exposes a WebSocket endpoint (`/ws/eeg-feed`) for real-time streaming to the frontend.
-The `time_avg` parameter is passed as a query param to control the averaging window.
+The `time_avg` parameter is passed as a query parameter to control the averaging window.

 - **Frontend:**
   - Built with React (Vite + TypeScript).